 At the end of year two students can elect to transfer between BEng and MEng courses, and this is also the most common time for you to take a year out to work in industry or to undertake a study abroad programme.

 In year three we develop the practical application of the knowledge and skills that have been gained in years one and two.
 Laboratory exercises are more open-ended, using large-scale and industrial equipment.
 Project management, business and finance are covered and there is a significant amount of input from industry.
-You can choose between a number of optional modules in year three, allowing them to specialise in a particular area according to their your choice.
+You can choose between a number of optional modules in year three, allowing you to specialise in a particular area.

 Year-three students undertake a group design project, which simulates a commercial environment where companies tender for a design contract.
 Projects are industry driven and allow you to develop and demonstrate the skills and competencies necessary to be professional chemical engineers.

 A levels: AAA, including maths and either chemistry or physics (including a pass in the practical element).
 If A* in maths is offered, alternative A level subjects will be considered) excluding citizenship studies, critical thinking and general studies